isomerpages/moe-angmokiosec/_amksian-experience/MOE Sexuality Education in Schools.md

 11. Parents who wish to opt their children out of the&nbsp;**Sexuality Education lessons**&nbsp;need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp;[here](/files/2023_Annex%20A_Opt%20Out%20Form%20Sec_27%20Jan.pdf).
-The completed form is to be submitted by 10/02/2023.
+This form will be communicated to parents at the start of the year and is also downloadable&nbsp;[here](/files/2023_Annex%20A_Opt%20Out%20Form%20Sec_27%20Jan.pdf).
+The completed form is to be submitted by 15/02/2024.

 12. Parents who wish to opt their children out of the&nbsp;**eTeens programme**&nbsp;need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp;[here](/files/2023_Annex%20B_eTeens_Opt-out%20Form_27%20Jan.pdf).
-The completed form is to be submitted by 10/02/2023.
+This form will be communicated to parents at the start of the year and is also downloadable&nbsp;[here](/files/2023_Annex%20B_eTeens_Opt-out%20Form_27%20Jan.pdf).
+The completed form is to be submitted by 15/02/2024.

-13. Parents can contact the school at 64548605 ext.
+13. Parents can contact the school at amkss@moe.edu.sg 64548605 ext.
 814 (Mrs Linda Wang) for discussion or to seek clarification about the school’s sexuality education programme.

-14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.